-The slots genre has been around for quite a long time at this point and it has become the most popular in the whole casino industry.
-At land-based casinos, slot machines take up most of the room on the gaming floor and the bulk of the gaming library at online gambling websites.
-In both land-based and online gambling, slots are at the top of the food chain and generate the majority of gambling revenues.
+The slots genre has been around for a long time, and it has become the most popular category in the entire casino industry.
+At land-based casinos, slot machines take up most of the space on the gaming floor and make up the bulk of the gaming libraries at online gambling websites.
+In both land-based and online gambling, slots are at the top of the food chain and generate the majority of gambling revenue.

-This is despite the fact that this is one of the newest game genres found in the industry, developed much later than blackjack, roulette, baccarat, craps, etc. So how did slots conquer the gambling industry and rise to become the dominant gaming genre?
-In this article, we will look over the evolution of slots through its century-long history and see how they have progressed from the first iteration to the latest version.
+This is despite the fact that it is one of the newest game genres in the industry, developed much later than blackjack, roulette, baccarat, or craps.
+So how did slots conquer the gambling industry and rise to become the dominant gaming genre?
+In this article, we will look at the evolution of slots through their century-long history and see how they have progressed from the first iteration to the latest versions.

 First Version of Slots

 It all started at the end of the 19th century in Brooklyn, New York.
-Though it would not be exactly as we know the game now, Sittman and Pitt developed a machine with five reels that would spin and stop at random.
-The machine better resembled modern video poker than slots, with 50 playing card faces and the goal was to form some poker combination.
-Players would insert a nickel and spin the reels and receive a reward if the outcome proved sufficient.
+Though it was not exactly the game we know today, Sittman and Pitt developed a machine with five reels that spun and stopped at random.
+The machine resembled modern video poker more than slots, featuring 50 playing card faces, and the goal was to form a poker hand.
+Players would insert a nickel, spin the reels, and receive a reward if the outcome was successful.

-The game was quite primitive judging by modern standards and since it was mostly featured in bars and drinking establishments, players would receive their rewards in the form of drinks, cigars, etc. Despite its shortcomings, the game would become a hit with the customer base and many establishments would include at least one.
+The game was quite primitive by modern standards, and because it was mostly featured in bars and drinking establishments, players would receive their rewards in the form of drinks or cigars.
+Despite its shortcomings, the game became a hit with customers, and many establishments installed at least one machine.

 Watch Video About First Version of Slots